 How to Care for Space Maintainers

-- Most important, take the lead in routine dental check-ups.
-Let’s work together so your child sees every dental visit a positive experience, just like seeing their friends.
+Most important, take the lead in routine dental check-ups.
+Let’s work together so your child sees every dental visit as a positive experience.

-Visit us at Rundle Dental in Calgary NE with your child.
-We’ll see if they need space maintainers to ensure smooth transition from baby to permanent teeth.
+Visit us at Rundle Dental in Calgary NE.
+We’ll see if your child needs space maintainers to ensure smooth transition from baby to permanent teeth.